ywt-linux/handwrittten_multidigits_recognition/README.md

 Firstly, RUN model.py to generate a model ( .h5 )  to recognize single digit, which has actually already generated，whose name is my_model.h5.

-Before fun load_image, put your image into 'test_fig' directory, and change the path of image:
+Before run load_image, put your image into 'test_fig' directory, and change the path of image:

 ```python
 img = cv2.imread('test_fig/no_order.png')